Graduate School

 FAQ’s

 You may decide to go to graduate school immediately upon completion of your undergraduate degree, or you may decide to defer application to graduate school for a year or more.
 Either way, you should begin the process of applying to graduate school at least a year before you hope to attend.
 Although some graduate schools will have early spring deadlines (February or March), many admissions committees begin meeting and making decisions earlier.
 Students who apply later are clearly disadvantaged.
 Taking the Graduate Record Exam (GRE) is an important part of the process of applying to graduate school.
-For more information about this test, check the web site at: www.gre.org
+For more information about this test, check the website: gre.org.

 All graduate schools are interested in students who have a background in and a career orientation toward research, and all schools require students to master a certain level of research skills as part of their graduate curriculum.
 Some schools expect all students to be strongly oriented toward research.
 Other schools have a broader focus and are also interested in students whose primary career orientation is to obtain professional employment after graduation or teaching undergraduates.